commondream/tbg/README.md

 ## Commands

+### git unmerged

-- `git unmerged` lists commits on `master` that aren't on `origin/master`
+`git unmerged` lists commits on `master` that aren't on `origin/master`

+It doesn't take any arguments and is a really simple wrapper for running `git logmaster ^origin/master --no-merges --pretty=oneline --abbrev-commit`.

+### git share [branch] [rev]

-- `git share` pushes a particular commit to a remote branch for review
+`git share` pushes a particular commit to a remote branch for review

+It does take arguments - the branch to push to and the commits to add.
+For example, running:

+`git share new-feature HEAD` would add the `HEAD` commit to a new remote branch named `new-feature`.

+`git share` does take all of the interesting shortcuts in commit names that git has to offer (like `HEAD`) by using `git rev-parse` to figure out the commit argument.

+The command also handles subsequent runs by appending subsequent revs to the branch name given.
+This is handy when you get feedback during a review and need to modify your changes.

 ## Installation